bkw777/rgb2vga/README.md

 [DE0-Nano](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=593) (or [search ebay](https://www.ebay.com/sch/i.html?_nkw=de0-nano&_sacat=0&LH_TitleDesc=0&_odkw=de0+nano&_osacat=0&_sop=15))
 When searching, don't accidentally get **DE0-Nano-SoC**, that's something else.

-[3d-printed enclosure - 009.3](https://craftcloud3d.com/offer/d6a42c57-db52-448a-ad5a-508a885461aa?utm_campaign=shareable_cart) - pending testing - 1.5mm thin walls, 100% infill, 0.2mm fitment clearance
+[Enclosure from CraftCloud](https://craftcloud3d.com/offer/d6a42c57-db52-448a-ad5a-508a885461aa?utm_campaign=shareable_cart) (This model is still pending testing)

 [PCB Gerbers, FPGA Firmware, Enclosure STLs](../../releases/)

 # Directions
 ## Building the PCB
-- Polarity keys for the coco3 rgb cable and connector
-  - Extract pin 6 from the 2x5 pin coco3 rgb connector before soldering.
-This is the center pin on the bottom row, opposite/away from the polarity notch.
-Pin 5 is in the way, just cut pin 6 on the back side and pull out from the front side.
+- Cut and remove pin #6 from the 2x5 pin coco3 rgb connector before soldering.
+Pin #6 is the center pin on the bottom row, opposite/away from the polarity notch.
+The easiest way is to cut the pin on the back side and then pull the pin out from the front.
-  - Insert a plug into pin 6 on each end of the ribbon cable.
-This is the center pin on the opposite row away from the the polarity bump.
-- Solder the surface mount LM1881 first.
+- Solder the LM1881 before any of the other parts around it.
-- Solder SW2 on the bottom before soldering R24.
+- Solder SW2 on the bottom before soldering the trim pot R24.
 - Solder remaining parts in any order.
-- Turn the trim pot to 50%.

 ## Programming the DE0-Nano
 Below is the minimum directions and minimum download possible, using the stand-alone Quartus programmer app and the pre-compiled firmware.